Abbreviations : Report Help

 simian virus 12

-These viruses were previously assigned as separate species (Johne et al., 2011), but have been removed from the family as they currently do not meet the species criteria for various reasons (Calvignac-Spencer et al., 2016).
-A number of polyomaviruses with full genome sequences from nonhuman primates, bats, even-toed ungulates, and rodents are currently proposed as species or are not assigned as species, either because the data have not been published in scientific journals or because their hosts have not been determined unequivocally (see species definition criterion C1 and C3 in: (Calvignac-Spencer et al., 2016)).
+These viruses were previously assigned as separate species (Johne et al., 2011), but have been removed from the family as they currently do not meet the species criteria for various reasons (Calvignac-Spencer et al., 2016, Gedvilaite et al., 2017) .
+A number of polyomaviruses with full genome sequences from mammals (nonhuman primates, bats, even-toed ungulates, rodents and others), birds and fish are currently proposed as species or are not assigned as species, either because the data have not been published in scientific journals or because their hosts have not been determined unequivocally (see species definition criterion C1 and C3 in: (Calvignac-Spencer et al., 2016)).
 In addition, a plethora of subgenomic polyomavirus sequences from various hosts have been published.
 As full genomes were not determined (species definition criterion C1 (Calvignac-Spencer et al., 2016)), the corresponding viruses have not been assigned to species.

 Support for preparation of the Online Report and Report Summaries has been provided by: